 One nice thing about this box is that it utilizes Google’s Data Saver, which minimizes the amount of data the box consumes, allowing you to get faster speeds over Wi-Fi, which is a good thing since there is no ethernet plug-in option.
 Tests show that this can bring down data requirements by up to three times.

 The remote for this box is pretty good, but it requires two AAA batteries that aren’t included, so don’t forget to buy those right away.
 It is a standard lightweight remote that works over Bluetooth, so it is all about navigating on the screen to select what you want.
 It also supports voice command, which is powered by Google Assistant, and it works well.
-Even those users who are a little reluctant to use voice command will probably find themselves enjoying this.
+Even those users who are a little reluctant to use voice commands will probably find themselves enjoying this.

 Most of the major streaming apps come pre-installed, or you can download them from the Google Play Store with ease.